Power-Components/powergrid-doc/docs/table/action-rules.md

 The modifiers will take effect when the condition is satisfied.

-The following code represents the "Out of stock" use case described in this page introduction:
+The following code represents the "out-of-stock" use case described in this page introduction:

 ```php
 //..